Cold Courage: Production

-In May 2017, it was announced Viaplay and Sagafilm had picked up the Studio series, the first book titled Cold Courage, by Pekka Hiltunen.
+In May 2017, it was announced Viaplay and Sagafilm had picked up the Studio series, the first book titled, Vilpittömästi sinun (2011), by Pekka Hiltunen (translated into English as Cold Courage in 2013).
 Luminoir's Markku Flink would produce, and David Joss Buckley and Brendan Foley would adapt the story for screen.
 The series is internationally co-produced by Finnish, Irish, Belgian, and Icelandic production companies Luminoir, Vico Films, Potemkino, and Sagafilm respectively.

 Casting was announced in January 2019 as principal photography for the series began, taking place in London, Dublin, Antwerp, Helsinki, and Kainuu.

 Release

 A trailer was released on 6 April 2020.
 The series was available in Nordic countries on Viaplay on 3 May 2020.

-Global Road Entertainment originally had the rights to distribute the series internationally before pulling out; Lionsgate are now in charge of international distribution.
+Global Road Entertainment originally had the rights to distribute the series internationally before withdrawing; Lionsgate now distributes internationally.

 In August 2020, it was announced the series would premiere on BritBox in the UK on 3 September.

-Cold Courage premiered on AMC+ in the United States on March 11, 2021.
+Cold Courage premiered on AMC+ in the United States on 11 March 2021.